mknxdev/jperf/README.md

 // ...
 ```

-_**Note:** Don't forget to add an end call to this method after your last test, otherwise the latter will not be completed correctly._
+_**Note:** Don't forget to add an end call to this method right after your last tested code, otherwise the latter will not be completed correctly._

 You can also "split" your tests with the tick-based approach. jPerf provides two public methods (`step` and `_`) that act the same way as the function argument provided by the `.test` method and are dedicated to work in conjunction with the `.tick` method.